riedyw/PoshFunctions/Docs/Markdown/New-MessageBox.md

 If no button is clicked, the return value is -1.

+Values are static properties of Microsoft.VisualBasic.MsgBoxResult plus the additional entry of Timeout, -1.

 ## EXAMPLES

 ### Example 1: EXAMPLE 1

 ```
-new-popup -message "The update script has completed" -title "Finished" -time 5
+New-MessageBox -Message "The update script has completed" -Title "Finished" -Time 5
 ```

 This will display a popup message using the default OK button and default